mikyll/JavaFX-MultiplayerLobbySystem/README.md

 - create a logger (?) and log messages to file too
 - create a class for my Spinner (MikyllSpinner ?)
 - add an headless server to handle the room list (when a server creates a room it's inserted into the list, and the client can access that list to see those rooms)
-- check if the users get disconnected properly when closing the app by the Launcher
 - use this template for CluedoApp

 ### Built With